Rules and Regulations

 Doors to the theatre open thirty (30) minutes prior to the start of the competition.
-Doors for dressing rooms open 45 minutes prior to competition.
+Doors for dressing rooms open 45 minutes prior to the competition.

-By attending a FLY Dance Competition event, all students, choreographers, and teachers agree to give permission to be photographed and videotaped, and agree to allow FLY to use any photos or footage for publicity, branding, and advertising.
+By attending a FLY Dance Competition event, all students, choreographers, and teachers agree to give permission to be photographed and videotaped and agree to allow FLY to use any photos or footage for publicity, branding, and advertising.